ietf-wg-alto/draft-ietf-alto-unified-props-new/introduction.md

 -->

 Second, the EPS only allows endpoints identified by global communication addresses.
-However, many other generic entities like PIDs may not have global identifiers.
-Even for Internet addresses, there may be some local IP addresses and anycast IP addresses which are also not globally unique.
+However, an endpoint address may be a local IP address or an anycast IP address which is also not globally unique.
+Additionally, a generic entity such as a PID may have an identifier that is not globally unique.
+For example, a PID identifier may be used in several network maps, where in each network map, this PID identifier points to a different set of addresses.

 Third, the EPS is only defined as a POST-mode service.
 Clients must request the properties for an explicit set of endpoint addresses.
 By contrast, [](#RFC7285)